informalsystems/hermes/guide/src/query_channel.md

 ## Query the channel end data

-The channel end data can be queried with the `query channel end` command:
+Use the `query channel end` command to query the channel end:

 ```shell
 USAGE: